Mike Nichols: 1960–1970: Broadway debut and film breakthrough

+1971–1989: Rise to prominence and stardom

 Nichols returned to Broadway to direct Neil Simon's The Prisoner of Second Avenue in 1971.
 The play won Nichols another Tony Award for Best Director.
 In 1973, Nichols directed a revival of Anton Chekhov's Uncle Vanya on Broadway starring George C. Scott and with a new translation by himself and Albert Todd.
 In 1973 Nichols directed the film The Day of the Dolphin starring George C. Scott, based on the French novel Un animal doué de raison (lit.
 A Sentient Animal) by Robert Merle and adapted by Buck Henry.
 The film was not successful financially and received mixed reviews from critics.
 Nichols next directed The Fortune (1975), starring Warren Beatty, Jack Nicholson and Stockard Channing.
 Again, the film was a financial failure and received mostly negative reviews.
 In 1975, Nichols began filming Bogart Slept Here, an original screenplay by Neil Simon.
 The film starred Robert De Niro and Simon's wife, Marsha Mason.
 After one week of filming, displeased with the results, Nichols and the studio fired De Niro and shut the production down.
 Simon would retool the script two years later as The Goodbye Girl.
 Nichols would not direct another narrative feature film for eight years.

 Nichols returned to the stage with two moderately successful productions in 1976; David Rabe's Streamers opened in April and ran for 478 performances.
 Trevor Griffiths's Comedians ran for 145 performances.
 In 1976 Nichols also worked as Executive Producer to create the television drama Family for ABC.
 The series ran until 1980.
 In 1977, Nichols produced the original Broadway production of the hugely successful musical Annie, which ran for 2,377 performances until 1983.
 Nichols won the Tony Award for Best Musical.
 Later in 1977, Nichols directed D.L.
 Coburn's The Gin Game.
 The play ran for 517 performances and won a Tony Award for Best Actress for Jessica Tandy.